Syedaaneesa/flexedge/README.md

 1. **Planning & Structure**

-- Conducted in-depth research on the FlexEdge brand and its target audience
+Performed thorough research on the FlexEdge brand and its intended audience

-- Created a comprehensive wireframe and established the visual design framework
+Developed detailed wireframes and defined the overall visual design direction

 2. **Theme Setup & Customization**
    - Installed WordPress and essential plugins